Updated: 3 days ago

 But relying on the black box method is exactly where we are heading.
 According to Selmer Bringsjord, computer scientist and chair of the Department of Cognitive Science at Rensselaer Polytechnic Institute: “We are heading into a black future, full of black boxes.”

 In practical terms, relying on black box methods can result in very difficult ethical dilemmas.
-For example, in 2015, a research group at Mount Sinai Hospital in New York applied deep learning to the hospital’s vast database of 700,000 patient records - they called it Deep Patient.
-Without any expert instruction, Deep Patient was able to discover patterns hidden in the hospital data that appears to anticipate the onset of psychiatric disorders like schizophrenia surprisingly well.
+For example, in 2015, a research group at Mount Sinai Hospital in New York applied deep learning to the hospital’s vast database of 700,000 patient records — they called it Deep Patient.
+Without any expert instruction, Deep Patient was able to discover patterns hidden in the hospital data that appear to anticipate the onset of psychiatric disorders like schizophrenia surprisingly well.
 But since schizophrenia is notoriously difficult for physicians to predict, Joel Dudley, who leads the Mount Sinai team, wondered how this was possible.
 He still doesn’t know.
 The new tool offers no clue as to how it does this.
 So, how is a doctor supposed to tell his patient he is likely to develop a terrible disease, even though he has absolutely no idea why?

 In another example of the practical predicaments of decision making based on black boxes, the military is grappling with the issue of soldiers relying on machines that tell them where and when to shoot.
 David Gunning, a program manager at the Defense Advanced Research Projects Agency, is overseeing a program appropriately named the Explainable Artificial Intelligence program.
 Gunning says automation is creeping into countless areas of the military.
-You can imagine the angst a soldier feels when making a life or death decision based on information provided by a machine that can produce false-positives.
+You can imagine the angst a soldier feels when making a life or death decision based on information provided by a machine that can produce false positives.
 “It’s often the nature of these machine-learning systems that they produce a lot of false alarms, so an intel analyst really needs extra help to understand why a recommendation was made,” Gunning says.

-If humans are to work effectively in cooperation with robots and AI driven systems, it is essential that trust be established.
-But how can trust exist if the AI makes decision that humans do not understand?
+If humans are to work effectively in cooperation with robots and AI-driven systems, it is essential that trust be established.
+But how can trust exist if the AI makes decisions that humans do not understand?
 Ruslan Salakhutdinov, director of AI research at Apple and an associate professor at Carnegie Mellon University, sees explainability as the core of the evolving relationship between humans and intelligent machines.
 “It’s going to introduce trust,” he says.
 I believe what Salakhutdinov is alluding to is the fact that if we build explainability into AI designs (to the extent that it is possible), humans will be much more likely to trust these AI systems.

 Just as many aspects of human behavior are impossible to explain in detail, we may have to become comfortable with the fact that we won’t be able to explain all of AI’s behaviors.
 “Even if somebody can give you a reasonable-sounding explanation [for his or her actions], it probably is incomplete, and the same could very well be true for AI,” says Jeff Clune, of the University of Wyoming.
 “It might just be part of the nature of intelligence that only part of it is exposed to rational explanation.
 Some of it is just instinctual, or subconscious, or inscrutable.”